 A formal Students' Council is formed in the college if there is a circular issued by the university to that effect.
 Otherwise senior students of the college get together and form a body which also gives representation to newcomers.
 There is a students' representative almost on every important academic and administrative committee.
 Even alumni are given the opportunity to represent their lot on an important committee like IQAC.
 Meeting notices are issued to them also.
-They are encouraged to express their views candidly.
-Their suggestions are accepted and implemented too depending on the merit of the suggestions.
-The energy of the youth is fully utilized and they are given the responsibility of organizing all the programs conducted in the college including events organized during the Bar.
-Sheshrao Wankhede Commemorative Week with teachers playing the supervisor's role.
+They are encouraged to express their views candidly in front of the elders.
+Their suggestions are accepted and implemented too if there is merit and they are practically feasible.
+The energy of the youth is fully utilized and they are given the responsibility of organizing all the programmes conducted in the college including Bar.
+Sheshrao Wankhede Commemorative week with teachers playing the supervisor's role.
 We have been doing this for years despite girls' majority in the admitted students.
-Following are some of the activities organized primarily by the students: Cultural Activities: • Celebration of Teacher's Day to mark the birth anniversary of Dr. S. Radhakrishnan on 5th September 2014 • Celebration of Birth Anniversary of Mahatma Gandhi on 2nd October 2014 in the college. • Celebration of National Youth Day on 12th January 2015 • Organization of the Bar.
-Sheshrao Wankhede Commemorative Week from • 23rd to 30th January 2015 • Celebration of the Marathi Bhasha Diwas on 27th February 2015 • Celebration of Vasanta Panchami Sports Activities: • Celebration of National Sports Day on 29 August 2014 • Organization of Intramural Sports Competitions in the college from 23rd to 27th January 2015 Other Activities: • Shramdaan for 60 minutes once every week under N.S.S. • Participation in cleanliness drive in and outside the campus • Participation in tree plantation • Organization of Alumni Meet • Participation in meetings of various committees
+Following are some of the activities organized primarily by the students: Cultural Activities: • Celebration of Teacher's Day to mark the birth anniversary of Dr. S. Radhakrishnan on 5th September 2017 • Celebration of Birth Anniversary of Mahatma Gandhi on 2nd October 2017 in the college. • Celebration of National Youth Day on 12th January 2018 • Organization of the Bar.
+Sheshrao Wankhede Commemorative Week from 23rd to 30th January 2018 • Celebration of the Marathi Bhasha Diwas on 27th February 2018 • Celebration of Vasanta Panchami Sports Activities: • Celebration of National Sports Day on 29 August 2017 • Organization of Intramural Sports Competitions in the college from 23rd to 27th January 2018 Other Activities: • Shramdaan for 60 minutes once every week under N.S.S. • Participation in cleanliness drive in and outside the campus • Participation in tree plantation • Organization of Alumni Meet • Participation in meetings of various committees